vitalets/playwright-bdd/docs/writing-steps/scoped.md

 ```

 ## Tags from path
 You can provide default tags for step definitions and hooks via **`@`-prefixed directories or filenames**.
-It is a convenient way for binding your steps and features.
+It is a convenient way to bind your steps and features.

 Example:
 ```